johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 However, [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) has a dependency on an older version of the library of [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi) that implements a few refactoring operations.
-You will need to extend [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) with refactoring operations that you find frequently occurring in the patches (pull requests), you are going to integrate into the fork variant [LinkedIn](https://github.com/linkedin/kafka).
+You will need to extend [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) with a few refactoring operations that you find frequently occurring in the patches (pull requests), you are going to integrate into the fork variant [LinkedIn](https://github.com/linkedin/kafka).
+You will identify the frequently occuring refactorings the method we used in *Task 4* in the [Refactoring Assistants ](/teaching/CS473-Fall2022/refactoring/) lab.

 Next, [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) uses ```git merge``` and tries to synchronize the branches.
 To integrate patches (pull requests), we shall have some changes in